Frequently Asked Questions About Joy School

 This is doable, but we don’t recommend it.
 It would take some organization on your part because the old and new curriculum do not easily match up.
 The new curriculum was redesigned to give a continuity to the Joy School days and a set schedule so that children are familiar with the routine.
 The old curriculum does not provide that, so it will somewhat negate the huge benefits of the new curriculum if you are also using the old one.

-Yes!
-For those who previously purchased Year 2 of Joy School 1.0 from valuesparenting.com, those lessons are still available to them on this website, and Year 2 of the 1.0 program can still be ordered from the order page.
+For those who previously purchased Year 2 of Joy School 1.0 from valuesparenting.com, those lessons are still available to them on this website.

 However, with Joy School 2.0, the development team focused on just Joy School, Year 1.
 This is for the following reasons: